Nonlinear Stability of Static N\'eel Walls in Ferromagnetic Thin Films: The linearized operator around the static N eel wall's phase

-yielding $u_\perp = 0$.
-This implies that the geometric multiplicity of $\lambda = 0$ is equal to one.
-Recalling that for self-adjoint operators on Hilbert spaces the algebraic and geometric multiplicities of an eigenvalue coincide (see Kato \cite{Kat80}, p.
-273), we readily obtain the following result. \begin{corollary} $\lambda = 0$ is a simple eigenvalue of the operator $\cL: L^2 \to L^2$, with eigenfunction $\partial_x \brt \in D(\cL) = H^2$. \end{corollary}
+so that $u_\perp = 0$, a contradiction.
+Therefore, the geometric multiplicity of $\lambda = 0$ is one.
+Since in a Hilbert, the algebraic and geometric multiplicities coincide for self-adjoint (see Kato \cite{Kat80}, p.
+273), and we get the following result: